 - Spacious “wet room” bathrooms.
 These need to either start as or be adaptable to age-in-place requirements.
 The sole internal access to bathroom is never from a bedroom.

 - Safe and private outside space.
 Safe and private go together.
-Women do not like to sit outside where they can be watched, and be forced to engage with passers by, so some kind of private outside space is required.
+Women do not like to sit outside where they can either be watched, or forced to engage with passers by, so some kind of private outside space is required out of line of sight of any other residents.
+They also require private space to dry laundry.
 A well designed inside/outside space is ideal.

 - Protection for car from weather extremes.
 This can be a car port, but if safety is an issue in the location, it needs to be a garage with direct access to the house.
 A garage can double as storage space.